 (1) EBITDA represents earnings before interest expense, income tax (benefit) expense and depreciation and amortization.
 We define Adjusted EBITDA as EBITDA excluding the effects of impairment, restructuring costs, certain non-cash pension plan expenses, OPEB curtailment gains, purchase accounting inventory adjustments, discontinued operations and gains/losses on extinguishment of debt.
 We present EBITDA and Adjusted EBITDA on a consolidated basis, net of the effect of non-controlling interests.
 We conduct substantially all of our operations through subsidiaries.
 The operating results of our subsidiaries may not be sufficient to make distributions to us.
-In addition, our subsidiaries are not obligated to make funds available to us for payment of our indebtedness, payment of distributions on our depositary units or otherwise, and distributions and intercompany transfers from our subsidiaries currently may be subject or into which they may enter into in the future.
+In addition, our subsidiaries are not obligated to make funds available to us for payment of our indebtedness, payment of distributions on our depositary units or otherwise, and distributions and intercompany transfers from our subsidiaries to us may be restricted by applicable law or covenants contained in debt agreements and other agreements to which these subsidiaries currently may be subject or into which they may enter into in the future.
 The terms of any borrowings of our subsidiaries or other entities in which we own equity may restrict dividends, distributions or loans to us.